-Fellows who live in countries other than Australia and New Zealand and are not registered to practice medicine in Australia and or New Zealand may participate in their country of domicile Pathology College/Organisation’s CPD Program to be compliant with the RCPA CPD requirements.
-If however they wish to apply for Medical Registration in Australia or New Zealand, the College will only support this application if they can demonstrate at least 12 months of compliance with RCPA CPD requirements.
+Fellows who live in countries other than Australia and New Zealand and are not registered to practise medicine in Australia and or New Zealand may participate in their country of domicile Pathology College/Organisation’s CPD Program to be compliant with the RCPA CPDP requirements.
+If however they wish to apply for Medical Registration in Australia or New Zealand, the College will only support this application if they can demonstrate at least 12 months of compliance with RCPA CPDP requirements.

 Fellows who live in countries other than Australia and New Zealand and are registered to practice medicine in Australia and or New Zealand must participate in the RCPA CPD program or apply to the BEA for possible special dispensation.

 The College CPDP is hours based, broken down into 3 categories with minimum annual requirements for each of these:

 - Group Activities & Meetings – minimum 20 hours

 - Quality Activities - minimum 20 hours which must include 10 hours of peer review activities as guided by the IQA Framework for your discipline